 How to Choose a Pre-Workout Supplement — It Goes Beyond the Hype

-Word of mouth is always the best way to get information about any type of pre-workout supplement.
-You want to know what success other people have had before buying a supplement.
+Word of mouth is the most practical way to get information about any type of pre-workout supplement.
+You want to know what success, or lack thereof, other people have had before buying a supplement.

 Alignment with Your Goals

-Another key factor to look for when choosing a pre-workout is how well the product and its ingredients align with your specific goals.
+Another key factor to look for when choosing a pre-workout supplement is how well the product and its ingredients align with your specific goals.
 You want a product that is going to enhance your workout, not limit your success.

 Look at the Quality of the Ingredients

-Watch Out for Proprietary Blends
+Avoid Proprietary Blends

 Are Pre-Workout Pills or Powders Best for You?